spectrocloud/librarium/packages/docs/content/04-clusters/1-new-clusters.md

    * Domain
    * Region
    * Project
-   * SSH Keys (Optional) - Public key to configure remote SSH access to the nodes (User: spectro).
+   * SSH Keys - Public key to configure remote SSH access to the nodes (User: spectro).
-   * Static Placement
+   * Placement
         * if the user choice of placement is Static then:
             * Network
             * Subnet